-You know what the ads never say?
+Do you know what the ads never say?

-The ads never say that they are good at what they do.
+- The ads never say that they are good at what they do.

-They never say that their products are of high quality.
+- They never say that their products are of high quality.

-They never say that their customers are happy or loyal.
+- They never say that their customers are happy or loyal.

-They want to know that your products are good and will solve their problems.
+- They want to know that your products are good and will solve their problems.

-They want to know – and expect – that you will provide excellent service.
+- They want to know and expect that you will provide excellent service.

-In short, they want to know – and expect – that you are really, really good at your business.
+In short, customers want to know and expect that you are really, really good at your business.
 And IF you can convince them of that, then “buy local” might be what pushes them over the edge.
 The problem is that most people who attempt to use “buy local” do it at a primary level, and when they fail, they blame customers who don’t care about local businesses.